heisian/Z370M-ITX-AC-macOS/README.md

 # Z370-ITX-AC-macOS
-This is a working EFI/Clover configuration complete with config.plist and applicable kexts for macOS 10.12.6.
+This is a working EFI/Clover configuration complete with config.plist and applicable kexts for macOS 10.13.4.

 PC Part Picker build: https://pcpartpicker.com/b/8zFtt6

 ## macOS version
-~~`10.13.3`~~ `10.12.6`

-**NOTE:** I previously published config for 10.13.3, however due to the current NVIDIA drivers causing massive lag, and the inability to get older versions of the drivers to boot, I have downgraded to 10.12.6.
-This is the current config that gives the best performance for _this hardware config_.
-If the NVIDIA drivers for 10.13.3 ever get fixed, I will publish an update here.
+`10.13.4 (17E199)`

+**NOTE:** For *best graphical performance*, you should *connect all displays to the NVIDIA card*.
+If you also use the Intel 630 UHD graphics, you will experience lagging - likely due to macOS's inability to correctly provision rendering duties to each GPU at the appropriate times.

 ## System Specs
 * ASRock Z370M-ITX/ac